Battersea Power Station: History

-Until the late 1930s, electricity was supplied by municipal undertakings.
+Until the late 1930s, electricity had been supplied by municipal undertakings.
 These were small power companies that built power stations dedicated to a single industry or group of factories, and sold any excess electricity to the public.
 These companies used widely differing standards of voltage and frequency.
-In 1925 Parliament decided that the power grid should be a single system with uniform standards and under public ownership.
+In 1925, Parliament decided that the power grid should be a single system with uniform standards and under public ownership.
 Several of the private power companies reacted to the proposal by forming the London Power Company (LPC).
 They planned to heed Parliament's recommendations and build a small number of very large stations.

 The London Power Company's first of these super power stations was planned for the Battersea area, on the south bank of the River Thames in London.
 The proposal was made in 1927, for a station built in two stages and capable of generating 400 megawatts (MW) of electricity when complete.
 The site chosen was a 15 acre plot of land which had been the site of the reservoirs for the former Southwark and Vauxhall Waterworks Company.
 The site was chosen for its proximity to the River Thames for cooling water and coal delivery, and because it was in the heart of London, the station's immediate supply area.

 The proposal sparked protests from those who felt that the building would be too large and would be an eyesore, as well as worries about the pollution damaging local buildings, parks and even paintings in the nearby Tate Gallery.
 The company addressed the former concern by hiring Sir Giles Gilbert Scott to design the building's exterior.
 He was a distinguished architect and industrial designer, famous for his designs for the red telephone box and Liverpool Anglican Cathedral.
 He subsequently designed another London power station, Bankside, which now houses Tate Modern art gallery.
 The pollution issue was resolved by granting permission for the station on the condition that its emissions were to be treated, to ensure they were "clean and smokeless".